-If you have trouble with your knees when riding, pay special attention to them during the adaptation phase.
+Additionally, oval chainrings can be good for your knees.
 Riding with oval chainrings affects different biomechanical processes and strengthens the inner leg muscles, which, in turn, lessens strain on the knee.
 Riding with oval chainrings can therefore particularly help cyclists with knee problems to enjoy more frequent and longer rides.

 Adaptation isn’t limited to habituation, but also includes training muscles that were used minimally before.
 This leads to a better overall balance of muscle groups involved when riding.
 Once you passed through this process you will notice – oval becomes normal.

-If you haven’t yet determined your OCP, take a peek at the small booklet that comes with every ROTOR Q ring— it contains simple instructions about how to find your correct OCP.
+If you haven’t yet determined your OCP, take a peek at the small booklet that comes with every ROTOR Oval ring— it contains simple instructions about how to find your correct OCP.

 In more than 90% of the cases, you will be fine with the standard, recommended position (e.g. 3 on a road bike).